Józef Piłsudski: Early life

-Exile to Siberia
+Siberian exile

 While being transported in a prisoners' convoy to Siberia, Piłsudski was held for several weeks at a prison in Irkutsk.
 During his stay, another inmate insulted a guard and refused to apologize; Piłsudski and other political prisoners were beaten by the guards for their defiance and Piłsudski lost two teeth.
 He took part in a subsequent hunger strike until the authorities reinstated political prisoners' privileges that had been suspended after the incident.
 For his involvement, he was sentenced in 1888 to six months' imprisonment.
 He had to spend the first night of his incarceration in 40-degree-below-zero Siberian cold; this led to an illness that nearly killed him and health problems that would plague him throughout life.

-During his exile, Piłsudski met many Sybiraks, groups of people who have resettled to Siberia.
-He was allowed to work in an occupation of his choosing and tutored local children in mathematics and foreign languages (he knew French, German and Lithuanian in addition to Russian and his native Polish; he would later learn English).
+During his exile, Piłsudski met many Sybiraks, people forcefully exiled to Siberia.
+He was allowed to work in an occupation of his choosing and tutored local children in mathematics and foreign languages (he knew French, German, Lithuanian and Russian in addition to his native Polish; he would later learn English).
 Local officials decided that, as a Polish noble, he was not entitled to the 10-ruble pension received by others.

 Polish Socialist Party

-Early activism and marriages

-In 1892, Piłsudski returned from exile and settled in Adomavas Manor near Teneniai.
+In 1892 Piłsudski returned from exile and settled in Adomavas Manor near Teneniai.
 In 1893, he joined the Polish Socialist Party (PPS), and helped organize their Lithuanian branch.
 Initially, he sided with the Socialists' more radical wing, but despite the socialist movement's ostensible internationalism, he remained a Polish nationalist.
 In 1894, as its chief editor, he published an underground socialist newspaper called Robotnik (The Worker); he would also be one of its chief writers and a typesetter.
 In 1895, he became a PPS leader, promoting the position that doctrinal issues were of minor importance and socialist ideology should be merged with nationalist ideology because this combination offered the greatest chance of restoring Polish independence.